This destination article is sponsored by Visit Sunshine Coast

 Maleny Dairies Farm Tour

 Teach the kids about where their food comes from on a farm tour of an actual working dairy, with Maleny Dairies.
 Learn about the journey of milk, from milking the cows, all the way to bottling and everything in between.
 You’ll have a chance to meet a calf, feed the animals and taste test the farm’s premium milk for yourself.
 Make sure to arrive early, as their ‘springers’ are fed at 10am.
 Youngsters will also enjoy the new tractor rides.
 Maleny Dairies is famous for their milk and custard so it is worth arriving with an esky so you can take some home with you.
 We also recommend booking a tour in advance on their website, especially during school holidays when more families are out and about.
+Find out more about the farm tours here.

 Arguably Australia’s best-known zoo, the home of the Crocodile Hunter in Beerwah just keeps getting better.
-With more than 1,200 animals to see, numerous free shows daily and roaming animals to meet and touch, there is something for everyone.
+With more than 1,200 animals to see, numerous free shows daily and roaming animals to meet and touch, Australia Zoo has something for everyone.
 Highlights include the African enclosure with giraffes, rhinos and zebras, along with the new meerkat enclosure.
 You can also book your family in for a tour of Australia’s busiest and biggest wildlife hospital and give your kids some insight into the important work Australia Zoo does in conserving and helping native animals.

 The Original Eumundi Markets